 So not only does the leather industry contribute to unnecessary animal cruelty and suffering, it hits us with the double whammy of polluting the environment and all life within that to boot.

-Perfectly good alternatives to leather are ever more readily available, so there’ never been a better time to give leather the (vegan) boot.
+Perfectly good alternatives to leather are ever more readily available, so there’ never been a better time to give leather the cruelty-free boot.